noncent/twitter-hashtag-gallery/README.md

 Twitter Hash Tag Gallery is a simple jQuery plug-in to get twitter #hashtag and @references written in jQuery and PHP.
 It is original created by Tom (http://www.webdevdoor.com/javascript-ajax/custom-twitter-feed-integration-jquery/) and I have updated script as a jQuery plug-in with some new feature.

 TwitterHashTagGallery works with jQuery and PHP.
-You need to Twitter OAuth and Twitter Library to run Twitter PHP app and also required a Twitter APP too..
+You need to Twitter OAuth and Twitter Library to run Twitter PHP app and also required a Twitter APP..

 Create a new Twitter APP